f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/module1.rst

 ==================================================
 Create a Transparent Forward Proxy SSLO
 ==================================================
-TESTING - DELETE this line
+TESTING - DELETE this line please

 The majority of enterprise forward proxy configurations will involve a single or HA pair of F5 platforms performing the SSL visibility task.